Human immune system

 The immune response can roughly be divided into two types that compete with each other:

-When the disease occurs, the immune system must correctly evaluate the type of threat and consider what kind of pathogens it concentrates on.
+When the disease occurs, the immune system has to properly assess the type of threatened danger and consider what kind of pathogens it concentrates on.
 Antigens from the affected tissue are transported to the lymph node, where interleukin IL-2 is produced and an immune response is triggered.
-The type of response is the result of a discussion of T lymphocytes and dendritic cells (DB) on the antigen.
-They express their opinion using cell cytokines:
+Type of response is the result of discussions on antigen leads T H lymphocytes and dendritic cells (DC).
+Their cell expression is expressed using communication cytokines:

 - DB type 1, T H 1 - production of IFN-γ (gamma interferon), TNF (tumor necrosis factor alpha), IL-12